 • "How much time is your team spending on [the problem] each week?"

-How to Tailor Questions for Different Clients
+How to Tailor Questions for Different Industries

 A generic script won’t get you very far.
 The most effective discovery calls feel like a natural conversation, and that means tailoring your questions to the person and industry you’re speaking with.
 Different sectors face unique challenges, and showing you understand their world is the first step to building trust.
 A tech startup has different priorities than a large manufacturing firm, so your questions should reflect that.